Staff, Location & Board of Directors

 Before joining Connection of Friends, Jamie worked as a Behavior Health Specialist at Timberline Knolls Residential Treatment Center facilitating group therapies and serving as an activities coordinator.
 Previously, Jamie worked with Southwest Special Recreational Association as an aide and aquatic instructor at the Oak Lawn Park District.
 Jamie graduated from North Central College with a Bachelor of Arts in Psychology and a minor in Health.

-Morgan Roberts, Program Leader
+Alexis Zola, Program Leader

 Sue Bosse, Program Assistant